pfgithub/scpl/docs/gettingstarted.md

 ### Variables

 Variables are marked with type`:`varname.
 For example, a named variable called `Input` would be `v:Input`.
-There are 3 variable types, `v` for named variable, `mv` for magic variable, and `s` for special variables like the clipboard variable and shortcut input variable.
+There are 3 variable types, `v` for named variable, `mv` for magic variable, and `s` for special variables.
 To use a variable with spaces in the name, surround the name with quotes like `v:"Repeat Index"`

 #### Using Variables